There was a crooked Man

 "Not now I don't.
 Please, Mike."

-Now it was Mike's turn to sigh deeply.
-He unbuckled his seatbelt and stood in the aisle, waiting for Carly to do the same.
+With a sigh of his own, he unbuckled his seatbelt, then stood in the aisle and waited for Carly to do the same.
 Then he slid into her seat and buckled up again.
-Carly remained standing in the aisle, intent on the action up ahead.
+Carly remained standing in the aisle, intent on the action just a few feet away.

-By straining her neck in a most unnatural manner, Carly could just get a glimpse of the younger woman and older man ahead in Row Six.
-A man in uniform bent over them, speaking in hushed tones.
-Carly had seen the couple boarding and wondered about their relationship.
+The man in uniform bent over them, speaking in hushed tones.
+Carly had watched the couple board, the man leaving heavily on the woman’s arm.
+She’d wondered about their relationship as the blonde solicitously tucked a blanket around the white-haired gent’s knees.
 Was he her husband or her father?
-Carly could understand what a man his age would see in a woman her age, but what did she see in a man old enough to be her father?
+Carly could understand the attraction of the older man to the younger woman, but what did she see in a man old enough to be her father?
 Carly shuddered at the thought.
 It probably came down to money.

-The officer spoke rapidly to the woman, who gesticulated frantically with her hands.
-The man was quiet and still.
+The officer spoke rapidly to the woman as she frantically gestured with her hands.
+The older man was quiet and still.

 Carly tapped the shoulder of the man sitting in front of her.
 "What's going on?"

-He looked up from his magazine, a surprised expression on his face.
-"What are you talking about?"
+He looked up, a surprised expression on his face.
+“What are you talking about?”

-She pointed to the row in front of him.
-"There.
-What's going on with that couple?"
+She pointed to the row in across the aisle.
+“There.
+What’s going on with that couple?”

 "I dunno," he tersely replied and resumed his reading.

 People can be so obtuse.
 Carly checked the passengers across the aisle, one row up.
-They were intent on watching the officer and the woman, but from their whispered questions back and forth, seemed to be as much in the dark as she was.
+They peered through the small space between the seats, intent on watching the officer.
+From their whispered questions back and forth, they seemed to be as much in the dark as she was.

 "Now what?"
 Mike asked again.